 The provision of Air Traffic Services (ATS) in an SSR Mode S environment relies on a unique ICAO 24-bit Aircraft Address (24-bit AA) for selective interrogation of individual aircraft.
 The 24-bit AA is also an essential element of the airborne collision and avoidance system, ACAS II.

-From the 2nd October 2007, the CAA is introducing a new method for allocating ICAO 24-bit aircraft addresses for civil UK registered aircraft.
-An ICAO 24-bit aircraft address will now be automatically allocated to every UK registered aircraft as part of the process to register the aircraft regardless of whether the individual aircraft is fitted with a Mode S transponder.
+An ICAO 24-bit aircraft address is automatically allocated to every UK registered aircraft as part of the process to register the aircraft regardless of whether the individual aircraft is fitted with a Mode S transponder.
 Applicants will be advised of their allocated aircraft address in accordance with the Aircraft Registration service standards, following receipt of the application to register their aircraft.
 For details of how to register an aircraft please refer to the Register an Aircraft page of the Aircraft Registration section of the CAA website.

 Automatic allocation of ICAO 24-bit aircraft addresses simplifies administration and saves the operator from having to make separate applications to the Applications & Approvals Department solely for the assignment of addresses.